mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

     ...

-    Basic understanding of .py and .scala baselines Preproc now done (not much in-depth string matching at this stage)
+    Basic understanding of .py and .scala baselines Notice problem with evaluate.py
+    Preproc now done (not much in-depth string matching at this stage)

-    TODO:
     Try basic graph messaging ideas
     Have uploaded a 'practice submission' :
-      (uses slimmed down graphs with explanation inverse term priority) clearly the uploader is finicky (or Practice scores === 0.0) Ken has proven that TFIDF can be surprisingly effective Perhaps try this as an initialisation
+      (uses slimmed down graphs with explanation inverse term priority) clearly the uploader is finicky (or Practice scores === 0.0) Ken has proven that TFIDF can be surprisingly effective Use this as an initialisation

+    Run test on MAP ordering metrics to understand number of rankings that are meaningful to MAP scoring (+/- 0.0001, say) Create GitHub PR to fix evaluate.py

   All submission deadlines are at 11:59 p.m.
 PST